-We partner with Northern Alberta Institute of Technology (NAIT) to bring the Cenovus NAIT Aboriginal Youth Leadership Program to communities near our operations.
-The course is designed to help Aboriginal youth develop skills in leadership and facilitation, effective communication and cooperative relationships, project planning, problem solving and decision making.
+We partner with the Northern Alberta Institute of Technology (NAIT) to bring the Cenovus NAIT Aboriginal Youth Leadership Program to communities near our operations.
+The course helps Aboriginal youth develop skills in leadership and facilitation, effective communication and cooperative relationships, project planning, problem solving and decision making.
 Each student leaves the program with a personal development plan identifying their goals and the steps they should take to reach them.
 More than 75 students have graduated from this program in the communities of Cold Lake First Nation, Heart Lake First Nation, Bigstone Cree Nation, the Métis Nation of Alberta Region One, and Chipewyan Prairie Dene First Nation.

 Learn more about the NAIT Aboriginal Youth Leadership Program.

 Northland School Division (NSD) is recognized as being culturally and geographically unique.
 The division serves approximately 2,900 students, primarily First Nation and Metis, and roughly half of NSD schools are in our operating communities in northern Alberta.
 We work with the NSD to improve student engagement and graduation rates.
 We’ve contributed $1.15M towards the division’s Early Literacy Initiative, Career and Technology Programs and the Attendance Improvement Initiative – Every Day Counts.
 The Division is seeing positive trends in both literacy levels as well as daily attendance, which are both significant factors in high school completion rates.

 Learn more about the Northland School Division.

 We partner with Frontier College to deliver the Indigenous Summer Literacy Camp in four communities in northern Alberta, located near our operations.